Melbridge Dock

 Prototype Photographs

-Melbridge Dock is not based on a specific prototype.
-Due to space considerations we based the design on a layout plan for a GWR station from a long forgotten magazine.
-Platforms were replaced by water and the proportions of the sidings were altered to suit.
+The track plan is based on one for a GWR station taken from a long forgotten magazine.
+The platforms were replaced by water and the proportions of the sidings were altered to suit.

 The buildings are a collection of real prototypes with a modicum of alteration or "modellers licence" employed to give a representation of the different types seem in dockyards.
 They are unusual in model railway terms because they are so large.
 Each of the warehouses is 12 inches highs and over eighteen inches long.
 The decision to locate the layout on the England/Scotland border meant that stone would have been a strong candidate for an early warehouse with brick making an appearance later as transport links improved.

 The brick warehouse is based on those found at Gloucester Docks, now a museum.
-Esentially all the warehouses here were repititions of the single unit pictured.
-Our models uses four units but this makes it a very short building.
-Thirty plus was more common but it would make a dull layout !
+Essentially all the warehouses here were repetitions of the single unit pictured.
+Our models uses four units but this makes it a very short building, ten or more was more common but that would make for a dull layout !

 Nottingham Canal Museum